jeffbski/redis-rstream/README.md

  - Simple read stream which can use existing redis client (and especially mranney/node_redis)
  - Remove all the complexity of managing a stream and reading in chunks from a redis key
  - Create normal pausable node.js read stream which can be piped or used as any other stream
- - uses streams2 from node 0.10+, but is also compatible with 0.8
+ - uses streams2 from node 0.10+.

 ## Why